samirbanjanovic/That-Distributed-Integration-Engine/README.md

   - `nodeApiUri`: Base URI for the Node API endpoint

 #### 2. **Component Host** ([`TDIE.ComponentHost`](src/TDIE.ComponentHost/))
-The Component Host is a sophisticated, lightweight runtime environment that demonstrates the true power of TDIE's extensible architecture.
+The Component Host is a lightweight runtime environment that demonstrates TDIE's extensible architecture.
 It serves as the fundamental building block for all component execution within the distributed system, providing process isolation, lifecycle management, and dynamic service composition.

 **Core Responsibilities:**
 - **Dynamic Component Loading**: Dynamically loads and instantiates components from assemblies at runtime using reflection and dependency injection